twonirwana/DiscordDiceBot/README.md

 ### Glitch Option

+As default there is no glitch option (special handling of ones) but it is possible to configure one of the follwing
+options:

+#### half_dice_one

-The optional parameter `half_dice_one` will mark the result as glitch if more than half of the dice show 1.
-The default is that no glitch system will be used.
+The option `half_dice_one` will mark the result as glitch if more than half of the dice show 1.
+This is for example used in the Shadowrun dice system.

+#### count_ones

+The option 'count_ones' will only mark and count the ones in the result but will not change the number of successes.

+#### subtract_ones

+The option 'subtract_ones' will subtract the number of ones in the roll from the number of successes.
+If there are more ons than successes the result will be negative.
+This is for example used in the old World of Darkness dice system.

 ### Number of Dice Option